 1. To have a proprietor who has earned a reputation for stability and excellence for at least the past five years.

-2. The wide assortment of teas must be fresh and consistent in quality.
+2. The wide assortment of teas must be appealing and of the finest in quality.

 3. Serve outstanding food, which perfectly complements the teas.